 Figure 1 Comparison of the continuous Hyperion sensor hyperspectral frequency range and the Advanced Land Imager (ALI) sensor's more limited multispectral range.
 Human visible light range is also represented.
 [2]

-Different materials have a unique reflectance pattern, like fingerprints.
+Different materials have a unique reflectance pattern, like a fingerprint.
 A material like silica reflects energy across the EM spectrum in a very different way than water vapor, or soil, or iron.
 Thus, by utilizing hyperspectral imaging sensors, scientists can log these patterns – referred to as a spectral signature – from known material samples, store them in a database known as a spectral library, and then refer to that database in the future to identify unknown materials in the field [3].
 Figure 2 displays the spectral signature of three different minerals.